 - Articles should include lots of pictures but you should have copyright or formal permission to use them.
 You may need to use RightsLink to ensure copyright, even if you’re an author of a published paper.
 I can help you with this.
 Wikimedia Commons is a good source for images.
 Figures should always be appropriately cited or attributed.

 - Use common language, avoiding jargon and technical terms.
+Aim for a reading age of around 14 years at most.
 Round off numbers.

 - The personal touch, personal experiences and fieldwork stories are particularly welcome.
 Try to frame science articles through a story.